rhezab/smile/docs/principles.md

 ## Don't sweat the dumb stuff.

 There are a lot of stupid things you need to do in developing and deploying slightly complex software.
 These things include uploading your files to the server, etc...
-Your daily time as a developer of your experiment is better spent on the code itself and all this stuff should be worked out in advance with reasonable settings by **🫠 Smile**.
+Your daily time as a developer of your experiment is better spent on the code itself and all this stuff should be worked out in advance with reasonable settings by <SmileText/>.

 Here's an example.
 In the past with psiTurk you called `psiturk.saveData()` when you wanted to push the current data from your experiment to the database.
 You might do this multiple times in the task, often at the end of a block of trials.
 However, it could make sense to engineer this so it happens automatically.
 Now you as the task developer don't have to think about when to save the data, you can trust that it has been worked out for you and it means you have one less thing to think about (or possibly forget!).[^forget]